-- maximum grant amount we will pay - proportion of eligible expenditure covered by the grant (grant percentage) - any in-kind contributions you will make - any financial contribution provided by you or a third party.
+- any in-kind contributions you will make - any financial contribution provided by you or a third party.

 We will not exceed the maximum grant amount under any circumstances.
 If you incur extra costs, you must meet them yourself.

 We will make payments according to an agreed schedule set out in the grant agreement.
 Payments are subject to satisfactory progress on the project.